-Turkey Creek Trail is a 2.5 mile lightly trafficked out and back trail located near Fredericktown, MO that features a waterfall and is rated as moderate.
+Turkey Creek Trail is a 2.5 mile lightly trafficked out and back trail located near Fredericktown, Missouri that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash